 Well, I have a movie review for you.

-So I watched oh maybe half of it or a third of it last night.
+So I watched, oh, maybe half of it or a third of it last night.

-Um the reason I didn't watch the whole movie is don't bother.
+The reason I didn't watch the whole movie is don't bother.

 It's so bad.

-Instead of attractive charismatic actors, they they put in homely actors you don't even want to look at for a second.
+Instead of attractive charismatic actors, they put in homely actors you don't even want to look at for a second.

-I mean, one of them is famous, but he's he's better if he's wearing a full costume, so you can't see his face.
+I mean, one of them is famous, but he's better if he's wearing a full costume, so you can't see his face.

 I hate to say it.